Karasp1980/torjagerillustration/README.md

 ### **Footer:**
-#### The footer placed in the bottom of the page should also be standing in order for the viewer to easily get contact info.
+#### The footer placed in the bottom of the page should also be standing out in order for the viewer to easily get contact info.
 It contains links to the social media platforms facebook, instagram and linkedin as well as phone number.
 ![Footer](/assets/images/footer.jpg)

 -------